sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 Note, that the chatbot can recognise entity values at any time during the conversation.

-For example, when you say **Top up twenty five**, the chatbot will understand that:
+For example, when you say **"Top up twenty five"**, the chatbot will understand that:

 - you want to `top-up`
 - the `top-up-value` is`25`

-In this case the chatbot should respond with a confirmation that it understood the extra entity value.
+In this case, the chatbot should respond with a confirmation that it understood the extra entity value.

 This is done with **acknowledgements**.